MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-work-perf-problem.md

 [!INCLUDE[include_telemetry_database_wait_statistics_md](../includes/include-telemetry-database-wait-statistics.md)]

-## Analyzing performance issues using the page inspector

-If a specific page takes too long to load, it might be due to extensions that are adding expensive operations to the page triggers.
-You can use the page inspector to analyze this performance by navigating to the Extensions tab.
-It displays installed extensions that affect the selected page or its source table by showing the time (in milliseconds) it took to run the extension in the call stack and the number of event subscribers run in the extension.

-Read more about how to use the page inspector to troubleshoot extension performance here [Inspecting and Troubleshooting Pages](../developer/devenv-inspecting-pages.md).

 ## Analyzing performance issues using the AL Profiler

 With the AL Profiler for the AL Language extension, you can capture a performance profile of the code that was executed for a snapshot.
 Using the performance profiling editor view in Visual Studio Code, you can investigate the time spent on execution, using top-down and bottom-up call stack views.